dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/entity-entries.md

 #### Creating a cloned object containing current, original, or database values

-The PropertyValues object returned from CurrentValues, OriginalValues, or GetDatabaseValues can be used to create a clone of the entity.
+The PropertyValues object returned from CurrentValues, OriginalValues, or GetDatabaseValues can be used to create a clone of the entity using <xref:Microsoft.EntityFrameworkCore.ChangeTracking.PropertyValues.ToObject?displayProperty=nameWithType>.
 For example:

 <!--
 var clonedBlog = context.Entry(blog).GetDatabaseValues().ToObject();
 -->
 [!code-csharp[Work_with_all_properties_of_an_entity_2e](../../../samples/core/ChangeTracking/AccessingTrackedEntities/Samples.cs?name=Work_with_all_properties_of_an_entity_2e)]

-Note that <xref:Microsoft.EntityFrameworkCore.ChangeTracking.PropertyValues.ToObject?displayProperty=nameWithType> returns a new instance that is not tracked by the DbContext.
+Note that `ToObject` returns a new instance that is not tracked by the DbContext.
 The returned object also does not have any relationships set to other entities.

 The cloned object can be useful for resolving issues related to concurrent updates to the database, especially when data binding to objects of a certain type.
 See [optimistic concurrency](xref:core/saving/concurrency) for more information.

-### Work with a all navigations of an entity
+### Working with all navigations of an entity

 <xref:Microsoft.EntityFrameworkCore.ChangeTracking.EntityEntry.Navigations?displayProperty=nameWithType> returns an <xref:System.Collections.Generic.IEnumerable%601> of <xref:Microsoft.EntityFrameworkCore.ChangeTracking.NavigationEntry> for every navigation of the entity. <xref:Microsoft.EntityFrameworkCore.ChangeTracking.EntityEntry.References?displayProperty=nameWithType> and <xref:Microsoft.EntityFrameworkCore.ChangeTracking.EntityEntry.Collections?displayProperty=nameWithType> do the same thing, but restricted to reference or collection navigations respectively.
 This can be used to perform an action for every navigation of the entity.
 For example, to force loading of all related entities: